-Duty of 3% of the market value is charged for any Hong Kong bearer instrument issued in respect of any stock.
+A duty of 3% of the market value is charged for any Hong Kong bearer instrument issued in respect of any stock.

-The Stamp Duty Ordinance (SDO) imposes duty on certain types of documents, which include conveyance on sale of immovable property in Hong Kong, agreement for sale of immovable property in Hong Kong, lease of immovable property in Hong Kong, transfer of Hong Kong stock and the issue of Hong Kong bearer instruments.
+The Stamp Duty Ordinance (SDO) imposes duty on certain types of documents, which include conveyance on sale of immovable property in Hong Kong, agreement for sale of immovable property in Hong Kong, transfer of Hong Kong stock and the issue of Hong Kong bearer instruments.
 A \$5 stamp duty is payable on duplicates or counterparts of instruments chargeable to stamp duty provided that the original document has been duly stamped.
 If immovable property in Hong Kong, or Hong Kong stock, is transferred at less than its market value, stamp duty may be imposed based on the market value at the date of transfer.